MileHacker Logo

 • Ingredients: Corn, beans, a wide array of chili peppers, tomatoes, onions, garlic, cilantro, avocado, and lime.
 Pork, beef, and chicken are common, as are local cheeses.

 • Flavors: A balance of savory, spicy, tangy, and sometimes sweet notes.
-Herbs like epazote and hoja santa contribute distinct aromas.
+For instance herbs like epazote and hoja santa contribute distinct aromas.
 Fresh ingredients define the taste.

-• Regional Variations: Variations are usually more about specific vendors, family recipes, or local interpretations rather than distinct regional styles within the municipality.
+• Regional Variations: Variations tend to be more about specific vendors, family recipes, or local interpretations rather than distinct regional styles within the municipality.

 Dining Customs & Etiquette